Friends of Brisbane Botanic Gardens and Sherwood Arboretum Ltd.

 Her 2000 doctoral thesis revealed ‘Tropicalian’ garden design history and featured in various publications, including 50 plus entries in the well-respected Oxford Companion to Australian Gardens, edited by Richard Aitken and Michael Looker (2001).

 Jeannie’s heritage consultancies have focused on conservation management plans and reviews for the Old Brisbane Botanic Gardens and The Government House Grounds, Paddington.

 Jeannie is a founding Director of the new Friends of Brisbane Botanic Gardens and Sherwood Arboretum and a founding member of the Lord Mayor’s Advisory Committee on Parks and Botanic Gardens.

 John’s background as a forester has enabled him to immerse himself in the management of natural resources both in Victoria and Queensland.
 In the world of horticulture his journey has been varied and interesting.

 He managed the Royal Botanic Gardens, Melbourne and also as Director of Parks and Gardens for the Brisbane City Council.

 John had the enviable role of managing the Currumbin Wildlife Sanctuary and was until recently national Chair of the Australian Garden History Society.

 He now works as a consultant.

-Arno is a Registered Landscape Architect and Registered Horticulturist with some 30 years of experience in landscape design, horticulture, urban design and visual assessment.
+Arno is a Registered Landscape Architect and Registered Horticulturist with more than 30 years of experience in landscape design, horticulture, urban design and visual assessment.